 - The problem: When you have hundreds of applicants, it’s tough to keep the process consistent.
 Different interviewers might evaluate differently, and that’s not fair to candidates.

 - How to overcome it: Create a playbook!
-Standardize your process with a set of core questions and a scoring rubric.
+Standardize your process by establishing a set of core questions and a corresponding scoring rubric.
 Use digital tools that record results for transparency.
 This way, no matter who’s doing the interview, every candidate gets a fair shake.

 How to accelerate your technical screening process with Testlify?